sanskrit/raw_etexts/mixed/ebhAratI-sampat/dharmashAstram/dharmasUtrANi/gautamadharmasUtram_parishiShTam.md

 down in the ladder according to the good or bad actions that he performs in his lives.
-One has to work out his karma and the moral law is so inexorable that there is no escaping it [*Moksa¹*](# "Introduction to the Moksakāṇda of the Kṛtyakalpataru of Laksmidhara (Gaekwad s Oriental Series, No cu)")is the release from the cycle of births and deaths which result in rebirth.
+One has to work out his karma and the moral law is so inexorable that there is no escaping it *Moksa¹*[^12]")is the release from the cycle of births and deaths which result in rebirth.
 Any one incarnation is only a hyphen in the long history of its existence, a short interval in the awesome prospect of viewing the past incarnations or the future ones that stretch forward and backward to eternity.
 To be born is to court pain *(dukkha)*.
 To be released from the cycle of births is therefore the object of a proper lıfe lived by following the precepts of Dharmaśāstra which embody the vedic teachings.
 Man is the only rational being among God's creations.
 He alone has the capacity to lift himself to the position of the gods by his own effort.
 But this goal is defective in as much as when the *punya* or merit which he has acquired through good actions is exhausted like oil in a lamp, he is sent back to the earth, to begin a new cycle of births and deaths.
 The highest bliss is not derived from residence in the Heaven of Indra.
 For, the span of the life of an Indra is only one-fourteenth of the day of Brahmā.The aim is to attain a position for the soul, after the weary march through several births, from which there is no return, which is commonly called *Parama Padam* Reincarnations can be accepted as good if they help in such an ascent.
-The ascent to the *Pitṛloka* is known by the name of *Dhūma-yāna* and the path of the soul which does not return to the earth, [*Deva-yāna²*](# "2 infra, pp-३-४, sūtras 10-13.").
+The ascent to the *Pitṛloka* is known by the name of *Dhūma-yāna* and the path of the soul which does not return to the earth, *Deva-yāna²*[^13].

+[^12]: "Introduction to the Moksakāṇda of the Kṛtyakalpataru of Laksmidhara (Gaekwad s Oriental Series, No cu

+[^13]: "2 infra, pp-३-४, sūtras 10-13."

 In the attempt to attain the object of liberation one has to prepare himself by living through a full life in this world according to the precepts taught by the Dharmaśāstras

 This brings us to a consideration of the varnāśrama scheme which is the special contribution of our literature to the world.
 The first three varnas--the Brāhmana, the Ksatriya and the Vais'ya form the bulk of the society.
 The first varna (representing the intellect of the community) is devoted to a dedicated life of studying the vedas and mastering the entire literature and to act as the teachers of the community.
 The second (representing the strength of the community in its physical aspect) is entrusted with the duty of protecting the country and the people.
 The third--the Vais'ya-was economically the most affluent as it thrived on trade and agriculture and was the main stay of the social structure.
 The fourth varna the S'ūdra was to assist the first three in the discharge of their duties.
 No special teaching or schooling was essential for his uplift.
 He had no daily routine to attend to, the negligence of which entailed sin.
 This aspect is figuratively explained in the *Purusasūkta hymn* where the origin of the castes is stated as emanating from the mouth, the arms, the thighs and the feetof the *Purusa*.
 No one can stand or walk without the feet and the thighs, and to the community, the Vaiśya and the Śūdra are as important as the thighs and feet are to the human body.
 A regulated life within the varnāśrama scheme, according to the principles laid down in the *dharma* works, gradually lifted itself up to the highest bliss by its own merits.
 The scheme of the *āśramas* was no less important or significant.
-To the first two varnas the first three *āśramas* were [open¹](# "1 Yogi-Yājñvalkya-cited in Parāśara Mādhavīya, Vol 1, Part I, p 153.  चत्वारो ब्राह्मणस्योक्ता आश्रमा श्रुतिचोदिता ।  क्षत्रियस्य त्रय प्रोताद्वावेको वैश्यशूद्रयो ।").
+To the first two varnas the first three *āśramas* were open¹[^14].
 The fourth *āśrama*was open only to the Brāhmana.
 To the Ksatriya the fourth, and to the Vais'ya the third and fourth *āśramas* were barred as they would be diverted

+[^14]: "1 Yogi-Yājñvalkya-cited in Parāśara Mādhavīya, Vol 1, Part I, p 153.  चत्वारो ब्राह्मणस्योक्ता आश्रमा श्रुतिचोदिता ।  क्षत्रियस्य त्रय प्रोताद्वावेको वैश्यशूद्रयो ।"

 \_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_